Tailor-made trip to Colombia

 Nationals of the following countries require a visa to enter Colombia as tourists: Albania, Algeria, Armenia, Bahrain, Benin, Belarus, Botswana, Burkina Faso, Burundi, Cape Verde, Cameroon, China, Comoros, Republic of Congo, Democratic Republic of Congo, Côte d’Ivoire, Egypt, Eritrea, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Equatorial Guinea, Haiti, India, Kenya, Kyrgyzstan, Kiribati, Kosovo, Kuwait, Lesotho, Macedonia, Madagascar, Malawi, Maldives, Mali, Morocco, Mauritius, Mauritania, Moldova, Mongolia, Namibia, Nauru, Nepal, Nicaragua, Niger, Oman, Central African Republic, Rwanda, Sao Tome and Principe, Senegal, Seychelles, Swaziland, Thailand, Tanzania, Tajikistan, Chad, East Timor, Togo, Tonga, Tunisia, Turkmenistan, Tuvalu, Ukraine, Uzbekistan, Vanuatu, Vietnam, Zambia and Zimbabwe.

-If you are a national of one of these countries, you will need to apply for a visa from the Colombian government.
-Applications can be made online via the Cancilleria website.
+If you are a citizen from one of the countries requiring a visa to enter Colombia, you will need to apply for a visa from the Colombian government: Applications can be made online via the Cancilleria website.

 Extending your stay in Colombia